Code-Institute-Submissions/nicks-plate/README.md

 ### Deplyment

-This site is deployed through Heroku, Heroku connets to the GitHub repository, cloudinary and heroku postgres.
+This site is deployed through Heroku, Heroku connects to the GitHub repository, Cloudinary, and Heroku Postgres.

 The live link can be found here - http://nicks-plate.herokuapp.com/

 ### Unfixed Bugs

-My browser is says that the website is not safe, unsure why.
+My browser says that the website is not safe, unsure why.

 ![Not Safe Image](./media/not-safe.png)

 ### Credits

-Credits goes out to the team of Code Institute, this is made thanks to there examples and expertise.
+Credits go out to the team of Code Institute, this is made thanks to their examples and expertise.
 If you like to learn more about code, you should visit
 - https://codeinstitute.net/

 ### Media